 - Select the Manual proxy configuration option - Enter the data as shown in the HTTP proxy and SSL proxy fields, substituting the port numbers from step 1 - Clear the No Proxy for field - De-select the Automatic proxy configuration URL option - Push the OK buttons until you return to the browser

 Recommendation - manually switching the proxy configuration can be cumbersome.
-A Firefox extension called SwitchProxy makes the process much simpler - we recommend it!
-It is available from the Firefox extensions page.
+There are several Firefox extensions that can switch between multiple proxies, available from the Firefox extensions page.